 As I hinted at above, Google’s business model is in direct conflict with any notions of privacy.
 It makes money by harvesting as much information about you as possible.
 It then uses that data to generate highly targeted advertising revenue.

-Although undoubtedly a pain in the rear, it is therefore worth considering de-Googling your Android phone.
+Although undoubtedly a pain in the rear, it’s therefore worth considering de-Googling your Android phone.
 Most crucially, you should consider removing the Google Play Services framework.
 This is closed-source code that allows Google to perform extensive low-level surveillance on almost every Android device.

 Note that removing Google Play Services and other Google system apps (Gapps) will prevent other apps from working properly.
-Good news is that F-Droid allows you to download many apps that either don’t need Gapps, or have been modified to no longer need them.
+Thankfully, F-Droid allows you to download many apps that either don’t need Gapps, or have been modified to no longer need them.

 Here are some further suggestions on how to get by without Google on your phone.